 Course descriptions on file in department.
 Topics may be selected from the following:

-- History of Philosophy
+- (a) History of Philosophy

 - (b) Metaphysics/Epistemology

-- Philosophy of Language/Logic (c)
+- (c) Philosophy of Language/Logic

-- Philosophy of Science (d)
+- (d) Philosophy of Science

-- Value Theory (e)
+- (e) Value Theory

 Courses may be repeated for credit.
 Prerequisite: one relevant upperdivision PHI course or instructor approval.